 The best places to live in Milan

-Deciding where to live will play a significant role in the success of an expat’s experience in Milan.
+Where they live will play a significant role in the joy of an expat’s experience in Milan.
 The city is divided into nine administrative zones or boroughs that branch out from the historic centre of the city.

-The neighbourhood an expat chooses will depend on a number of factors, including a budget, proximity to one’s workplace, availability of public transport connections, family situation and, of course, personal preferences.
+The neighbourhood an expat chooses will depend on several factors, including one's budget, proximity to one’s workplace, availability of public transport connections, family setup and, of course, personal preferences.

 These are some of the most popular areas for expats in Milan.

 Those looking for a family-friendly neighbourhood popular with expats should try Porta Venezia in Zone 3.
-The area is incredibly diverse and expats will find Milanese pensioners living alongside students and small families.
+The area is incredibly diverse, and expats will find Milanese pensioners living alongside students and young families.
 Residents have public transport and cheap shopping opportunities at their fingertips, but the area can get busy.

-To the southwest of the city, the Navigli District is famous for its historic canals and low-rise apartments.
+To the southwest of the city, the Navigli District is renowned for its historic canals and low-rise apartments.
 Rental costs in the area are relatively low and residents will enjoy the neighbourhood shops and markets.
-While public transport isn’t out of reach, Navigli is not the most easily accessible area.
+While public transport isn’t unreachable, Navigli is not the most easily accessible area.
 Still, Navigli District is an area that caters for a range of interests.